ToolShedTested

 Top Pick: DeWalt DCD999B 20V MAX ATOMIC Brushless Drill

 The DCD999B is DeWalt's current flagship 20V brushless drill, and it earns that status.
 It delivers up to 1,200 UWO of power -- the most in DeWalt's 20V drill lineup -- with a three-speed transmission that gives you genuine low-speed torque for mixing and drilling, mid-speed precision for hardware, and high-speed efficiency for pilot holes.
-The Tool Connect compatibility is a bonus if you're managing a larger tool inventory.
-At $199 (tool only), it's on the premium side, but this is a tool that runs for years without complaint.
+The Tool Connect compatibility is a bonus if you're managing a larger tool inventory. at the current retailer price (tool only), it's on the premium side, but this is a tool that runs for years without complaint.
 It's also fully compatible with every 20V MAX battery in the DeWalt system.

 See our full breakdown in the best cordless drills of 2026 guide.